instructlab/instructlab/README.md

 ilab model train --device=cuda
 ```

-This version of `ilab model train` outputs brand-new models that can be served in the `~/.local/share/instructlab/checkpoints` directory on Linux and `~/Library/Application Support/instructlab/checkpoints` on MacOS.
+This version of `ilab model train` outputs brand-new models that can be served in the `~/.local/share/instructlab/checkpoints` directory.
 These models can be run through `ilab model evaluate` to choose the best one.

 #### Train the model locally with multi-phase training and GPU acceleration